David DeCastro

-David William DeCastro (born January 11, 1990) is a former American football guard.
-He played college football for Stanford University, and earned unanimous All-American honors.
-The Pittsburgh Steelers selected him in the first round of the 2012 NFL Draft, and he was considered one of the best guard prospects available.
+David William DeCastro (born January 11, 1990) is an American former professional football player who was a guard for nine seasons with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Stanford Cardinal, earning unanimous All-American honors.
+He was selected by the Pittsburgh Steelers in the first round of the 2012 NFL draft, and he was considered one of the best guard prospects available.
+He was a six-time Pro Bowl selection with the Steelers.

-Early years
+Early life

 DeCastro was born in Kirkland, Washington.
 Of South African descent, DeCastro grew up in Bellevue and attended Bellevue High School, where he was teammates with Stephen Schilling.
 He grew up a Seattle Seahawks fan, idolizing Steve Hutchinson.

 Also a standout athlete, DeCastro competed for the school's track and field team as a shot putter.
 He got a top-throw of 17.93 meters at the 2008 Washington 3A-4A State T&F Championship, winning the event.
 He also competed in the discus (top-throw of 37.24 meters).

 Considered a three-star prospect by Rivals.com he was listed as the No. 11 center in the class of 2008.
 He chose Stanford over offers from Washington, Washington State, and Oregon State.